openphacts/ops.js/README.md

 ## Dependencies
 JQuery 1.9.1
-Get your openphacts api appID and appKey by registering at dev.openphacts.org
+Get your openphacts api appID and appKey by registering at https://dev.openphacts.org

 ## Using the library
 JQuery must be loaded before the OPS.js library.

+Most API calls follow the pattern of request results with one asynchronous call with a callback and then parse the results with another.
+Look at https://dev.openphacts.org for more information about the source methods that the API calls use.
 API call examples:

 ### Concept Wiki free text search